 At this age, children are like little sponges, picking up every bit of information about the world around them.
 The majority of things that your two year old learns will be through play and normal social interaction.

-Two Year Olds Can Learn Through Play
+Two Year Olds Can Learn Through Play Activities

 As a pediatric occupational therapist, I know that children can learn a significant amount of knowledge through their everyday play.